marcouderzo/CSDemoParser/Worklog.md

 Field: 14, m_vecViewOffset[2] = 64.062561
 ```

-As you can see, the first chunck seems to be the descending part of the crouch action, from 64.062561 to 46.044968.
-The second one is the ascending part, from 47.671555 back to 64.062561.
+As you can see, the first chunck seems to be the descending part of the crouch action, from `64.062561` to `46.044968`.
+The second one is the ascending part, from `47.671555` back to `64.062561`.
 So we assume that the `64.062561` value represents the standing state, and `46.044968` represents the crouched state.

 **Equipment, Buying Weapons & Items, Picking them Up from the Ground**

-Let's talk about item_equip and item_pickup events.
-The item_pickup event is triggered when a player picks up an item from the ground.
-The item_equip event states the default equipment / equipment at the start of a new round.
-When a player buys a weapon both item_equip and item_pickup are triggered in this order.
-When a player buys an item (e.g. grenade), the item_pickup event alone is triggered.
+Let's talk about `item_equip` and `item_pickup` events.
+The `item_pickup` event is triggered when a player picks up an item from the ground.
+The `item_equip` event states the default equipment / equipment at the start of a new round.
+When a player buys a weapon both `item_equip` and `item_pickup` are triggered in this order.
+When a player buys an item (e.g. grenade), the `item_pickup` event alone is triggered.

 ```